-- FFP 2600 Fire Apparatus, 3 semester hours, 45 lec.
-[Fall, Spring] Principles and operation of ladder trucks, pumping engines, and other specialized equipment.
-Includes study of basic hydraulics. - FFP 2620
+FFP 2600 Fire Apparatus, 3 semester hours, 45 lec.
+[Fall, Spring]

+Principles and operation of ladder trucks, pumping engines, and other specialized equipment.
+Includes study of basic hydraulics.

-Automatic Alarm and Extinguishing Systems, 3 semester hours, 45 lec.
+FFP 2620 Automatic Alarm and Extinguishing Systems, 3 semester hours, 45 lec.
 [Spring, Summer]

-A study of the types of fixed extinguishing systems, standard and special fire alarm and fire detection systems.
-Includes their operation, installation requirements, testing, inspection, maintenance. - FFP 2640 Fire Service Hydraulics, 3 semester hours, 30 lec., 30 lab.
+A study of the types of fixed extinquishing systems, standard and special fire alarm and fire detection systems.
+Includes their operation, installation requirements, testing, inspection, maintenance.

+FFP 2640 Fire Service Hydraulics, 3 semester hours, 30 lec., 30 lab.
 [Offered as needed]

 A study of the physical laws relating to hydrostatics (fluids at rest) and hydrokinetics (fluids in motion).
 This course also provides practical experience in performing fire flow tests, pump performance tests and in calculating friction loss in various size hose.
-Prerequisite: Fire Protection, Organization & Administration or permission of the instructor. - FRE 1100 French I, 3 lec.
-[Fall and Term I Summer] Pronunciation and grammatical structures of French, with emphasis upon balanced development of all four skills-listening, speaking, reading, and writing.
-Students who have successfully completed two or three years of high school French should enroll in French III-IV. - FRE 1101 French II, 3 semester hours, 45 lec.
-[Offered Spring and Term II Summer] Pronunciation and grammatical structures of French, with emphasis upon balanced development of all four skills-listening, speaking, reading and writing.
-Students who have successfully completed three years of high school French should enroll in French III-IV. - FRE 2200 French III, 3 semester hours, 45 lec.
-[Offered Fall and Summer Term I] Intermediate level review of grammar, readings in French literature, and development of conversational and writing skills.
-Prerequisite: Two or three years of high school French with grade of "B" or better, or FRE 1100 and 1101 or its equivalent. - FRE 2201 French IV, 3 semester hours, 45 lec.
-[Offered Fall and Summer Term II] Intermediate level review of grammar, reading in French literature, and development of conversational and writing skills.
-Prerequisite: three years of high school French with grade of "B" or better, or FRE 2200 or its equivalent. - FRE 2420 Advanced French Grammar and Composition I, 3 semester hours, 45 lec.
-[Offered as needed] Study of advanced grammatical structures and practice in composition.
-Prerequisite: FRE 2201 or its equivalent. - FRE 2421 Advanced French Grammar and Composition II, 3 semester hours, 45 lec.
-[Offered as needed] Study of advanced grammatical structures and practice in composition.
-Prerequisite: FRE 2201 or its equivalent
+Prerequisite: Fire Protection, Organization & Administration or permission of the instructor.

+FIN 2230 Money and Banking, 3 semester hours, 45 lec.
+[Offered as needed]

+This course stresses the practical aspects of money and banking and emphasizes the basic inventory theory needed by the banking student to apply knowledge acquired on the job.
+Historical treatment is kept to a minimum.
+Emphasis is also placed on such problems as economic stabilization, types of spending, the role of gold, limitations of central bank control, government fiscal policy, balance of payments, and foreign exchange.
+Prerequisite: ECO 2013/2023.

+FRE 1100 French I, 3 lec.
+[Fall and Term I Summer]

+Pronunciation and grammatical structures of French, with emphasis upon balanced development of all four skills-listening, speaking, reading, and writing.
+Students who have successfully completed two or three years of high school French should enroll in French III-IV.

+FRE 1101 French II, 3 semester hours, 45 lec.
+[Offered Spring and Term II Summer]

+Pronunciation and grammatical structures of French, with emphasis upon balanced development of all four skills-listening, speaking, reading and writing.
+Students who have successfully completed two or three years of high school French should enroll in French III-IV.